Resolve tier-1 tickets in your brand voice.

 - What channels does Alex support?

-- Email, chat, helpdesk (Zendesk, Intercom, webhook-based), Slack (internal alerts + customer-facing Slack channels).
+- Email, chat, helpdesk (Zendesk and Intercom natively; any other helpdesk via webhook), Slack (internal alerts + customer-facing Slack channels).
 One Alex, every channel.

 - How does Alex learn our brand voice?